 The PXU Recipient MAC Address is represented as a MAC address and is set to the MAC address of the recipient of the PXU, i.e., the originator of the PXUC element.

+NOTE – The MAC address is the MLD MAC address if the originator is a mesh MLD.

 9.4.2.116 Authenticated Mesh Peering Exchange element